30 May 2019 | Animal health

 BVA Junior Vice President, James Russell talks about Dr Temple Grandin, who is delivering this year’s Wooldridge Lecture at BVA Congress, and where her work and approach have inspired him.

-t is a rare event to be asked to go to dinner with somebody who was played by Claire Danes in a 2010 box office hit film.
+It's a rare event to be asked to go to dinner with somebody who was played by Claire Danes in a 2010 box office hit film.

 Surely it must be even more rare for that person to also have appeared on the Time 100 list of the most influential people in the world in 2010.
 That puts her on the same list as Bill Clinton, Serena Williams, Ben Stiller, and the man credited with kicking off reconciliation efforts in his home country – Didier Drogba.